earthytonez/earthyappz/apps/earthyblog/_posts/2022-06-13-10-creative-synth-layering-ideas.markdown

 Then take a descending chord progression.

-Trigger the noise with the same midi, but add a keytracked bandpass filter.
+GateTrigger the noise with the same midi, but add a keytracked bandpass filter.
 Serum's keytracking is polyphonic.

 4. Pitch Envelopes
 Apply pitch envelopes to your noise and layer with synth.